 - You’ve established a consistent bedtime routine.

-- Your baby shows signs of hunger during nighttime awakenings.
+- Your baby shows hunger cues during nighttime awakenings.

-- You’re ready to experiment with feeding techniques.
+- You feel ready to experiment with feeding techniques.

 Ideal Timing for the Dream Feed

-The ideal timing for a dream feed can greatly impact your baby’s sleep and overall well-being.
-Generally, it’s best to offer the dream feed about 2 to 3 hours after your baby falls asleep for the night.
-This timing allows your baby to consume enough milk while minimizing the chance of disrupting their sleep cycle.
+The ideal timing for a dream feed can directly affect your baby’s sleep and well-being.
+Generally, offer the dream feed about 2 to 3 hours after your baby falls asleep for the night.
+This gives your baby time to enter a light sleep phase while still keeping the risk of disrupting their sleep cycle low.

-Finding the right timing can enhance your baby’s sleep quality.
+Finding the right timing can meaningfully improve your baby’s sleep quality.

 How to Perform a Dream Feed